 Aspartame is also not safe for people with a rare genetic disorder known as phenylketonuria.

 The FDA consider aspartame to be safe at an ADI of 50 mg/kg of body weight.
-Therefore, someone with a body weight of 60 kg, or 132 lb, could consume 75 packets of a tabletop sweetener version of aspartame.
+Therefore, a person who weighs 60 kg, or 132 lb, could consume 75 packets of aspartame in the form of a tabletop sweetener.

 Many different aspartame products are available to purchase online.

 5. Acesulfame potassium

 Manufacturers often combine acesulfame potassium with other sweeteners to combat its bitter aftertaste.
 It is available under the brand names Sunett and Sweet One.

 The FDA have approved acesulfame potassium as a low-calorie sweetener and state that the results of more than 90 studies support its safety.

 They have set an ADI for acesulfame potassium of 15 mg/kg of body weight.
 This is equivalent to a 60 kg, or 132 lb, person consuming 23 packets of a tabletop sweetener version of acesulfame potassium.

 A 2017 study in mice has suggested a possible association between acesulfame potassium and weight gain, but further research in humans is necessary to confirm this link.

 There are several different brands of saccharin, including Sweet Twin, Sweet'N Low, and Necta Sweet.
 Saccharin is a zero-calorie sweetener that is 200–700 times sweeter than table sugar.